 We offer all kinds of colourful eco events all across the city:

-Vienna Walking Week, where we show that it is not necessary to fly away on holiday to experience the exotic, fresh and beautiful, with a #TourismForLocals event, featuring 15 new tours across 8 days, every year.
-29jul-5aug2022.
+Vienna Walking Week, where we show that it is not necessary to fly away on holiday to experience the exotic, fresh and beautiful, with a #TourismForLocals event, featuring 16 new tours across 8 days, every year.
+19-26jul2025 - our sixth year in a row, with a total of more than 100 tours launched.
 This holiday costs just €50, and it is free for children.
-Here is how ORF reported it in 2020: https://orf.at/stories/3173636...
+Here is how ORF reported it in our first year: https://orf.at/stories/3173636...

 Urban Walking is more sustainable than rural, for city-dwellers - Eugene explained why at his 2016 TED Talk